 Athletes must get an updated medical form prior to their first practice.
 If athletes are having trouble obtaining a valid medical or getting a doctor’s appointment, please reach to Amelia Hamilton (ARH@SONJ.ORG)

 Athletes can only participate in one (1) in-person activity for the winter season and one (1) in-person activity for the spring season.
-Athletes can take part in any and all Virtual (at-home) opportunities in addition to the one (1) on field activity.
+Athletes can take part in any and all Virtual (at-home) opportunities in addition to the one (1) in-person activity.

 For travel to and from practice – If you must take public transportation or carpool with people outside your household, wear a mask the entire journey to/from home.

 A full list of testing sites in New Jersey can be found here.

-Programs can only participate in the Fall activities that are listed.
+Programs can only participate in activities that are listed.
 If there is an activity or sport not listed, and a Program would like to submit a proposal for an outdoor practice plan for an activity/sport, the link can be found here: https://www.tfaforms.com/4847073.

 Currently, the only approved Special Olympics New Jersey activity can be conducted.
 If there is an activity or sport not listed, and a Program would like to submit a proposal for an outdoor practice plan for an activity/sport, the link can be found here: https://www.tfaforms.com/4847073.
 We also have virtual "Hangout" sessions available through our SONJ at Home site.